 Vacation!
-The perfect moment of the year when you can relax and tastethe beauty of life with no limits.
-Travelling by car offers you and your family a better flexibility because you can plan in detail the places and activities of the road trip.
+The perfect moment of the year when you can relax and taste the beauty of life with no limits.
+Traveling by car offers you and your family better flexibility because you can plan in detail the places and activities of the road trip.

 If your eating habits and frequency of your meals are affected, it is more likely that your body would be affected as well by the changes.
 Stomach cramps or weight gain/loss are two of the side effects of an irregular eating schedule.
 Luckily, there are many snacks and meals you can prepare for the trip, which can save you time, money and keep you healthy at the same time.

 Here are 7 healthy foods you can take on the road trip:

 Fruits are the best snack you could have at breakfast or in between meals as they are rich nutrients and could be a sweet treat for kids as well.
 Since fruits are not a satiable snack, DrDietitian Jessica Central suggests that combining fruits with proteins would level the blood sugar and also make you feel fuller.
 Nuts, cereals or cheese are a great combination with fruits!

 Whether you consume veggies all together as a salad, garnish or as a small snack, they are always a good choice for trips.
 Raw or cooked, vegetables are rich in fiber, antioxidants, and minerals, which keep away bad cholesterol and assure a proper function of the bowel.

 RELATED ARTICLE: 7 Healthy and Delicious DIY Snacks for Home and Work